 The pharmacy has enough staff.
-Team members are well trained for their roles.
+Team members are adequately trained for their roles.
 They keep their skills and knowledge up to date and are supported in their development.
 Team members suggest and make changes to improve their services.
 They communicate well with each other.

-Staffing levels were adequate on the day of the inspection and consisted of the RP, three pharmacy technicians, two of whom were trained as accuracy checkers, and an NVQ2 level dispenser.
-The superintendent pharmacist (SI) also arrived during the inspection.
+Staffing levels were adequate on the day of the inspection and consisted of the RP, one pharmacy technician, two NVQ2 level dispensers, a trainee dispenser and two medicines counter assistants (MCAs).
+The regular pharmacist was also in the pharmacy briefly during the inspection.
 The team had a good rapport and felt they could manage the workload with no undue stress and pressure.
+But there were signs displayed informing people that due to the pharmacy being short-staffed, the waiting time would be 30 minutes.
+A dispenser said that this was due to shortages over the summer months and that staffing should be returning to normal levels soon.
 The staff had clearly defined roles and accountabilities, and tasks and responsibilities were allocated to individuals on a daily basis.
 Rotas were completed in advance to plan for absences, which were usually covered rearranging shifts, or by part-time staff increasing their hours.

-The pharmacy team reported that they were allocated protected time to learn during working hours.
-Resources accessed Numark training modules, CPPE packages and revised SOPs.
-A technician described that she had recently completed learning about the flu vaccinations service.
-Staff were set yearly development plans and received regular ad-hoc feedback on their performance.
-Staff were seen to offer appropriate advice when selling medicines over the counter and were observed referring to the pharmacist when additional information was required.
+The pharmacy team reported that they received limited time to learn during working hours.
+Resources accessed included CPPE packages and revised SOPs.
+The trainee dispenser had been enrolled on her course for nearly two years and had not yet completed all of the required modules.
+The regular pharmacist said that she tried to ensure that adequate training time was given and supported the trainee.
+Pharmacy team members were set yearly development plans and received regular ad-hoc feedback on their performance.
+The MCAs were seen to offer appropriate advice when selling medicines over the counter and were observed referring to the pharmacist when additional information was required.

-The staff felt able to raise concerns and give feedback to the RP and the SI, both of whom they found to be receptive to ideas and suggestions.
+The pharmacy team felt able to raise concerns and give feedback to the RP and the owners.
 Team members were aware of the escalation process for concerns and a whistleblowing policy was in place.
-The RP described that she felt supported superintendent pharmacist and by other pharmacists working in nearby pharmacies in the group.
+The RP described that she felt supported by the regular pharmacist.
 The RP said that no targets were set and that she was able to use her professional judgement to make decisions.
-She said that she would only undertake services such as MURs that were clinically appropriate.
+She said that she would only undertake services such as Medicines Use Reviews that were clinically appropriate.